microsoft/debug-adapter-protocol/overview.md

 Each header field is terminated by `\r\n`.

-Since both the last header field and the overall header itself are each terminated with `\r\n`, and since the header is mandatory, the content part of a message is always preceded (and clearly identified) by two `\r\n` sequences.
+Since both the last header field and the overall header itself are each terminated with `\r\n`, and since the header is mandatory, the content part of a message is always preceded (and uniquely identified) by two `\r\n` sequences.

 Currently only a single header field is supported and required: